The Stars

 Part of the Reader's Theater series

-Students will act out the story of famous inventor and statesman, Benjamin Franklin!
-This historical script takes readers on a journey with the curious Benjamin as he experiments with electricity, goes to London to fight for colonists' rights, and helps with the Constitution of the United States.
+Act out the story of two children who lived through a tornado and are too frightened to leave their home.
+With the help of Mr. Whirltwist and other local weather experts, the boys learn how to prepare for another tornado and overcome their fear!
 This Reader's Theater script features roles written to match multiple reading levels.
 Teachers can assign specific roles to their readers based on each student's current reading level, allowing all students to get involved in the same activity and feel successful!
 Students will gain confidence in their reading fluency through performance, regardless of their current reading ability.
 While performing with others, students will practice performance, interacting cooperatively, reading aloud, and using expressive voices and gestures to better tell the story.
 These drama scripts for students are a great way to teach literacy and engage all learners!

 Part of the Reader's Theater series